 Kryptor is free and open source file encryption software for Windows, Linux, and macOS.

 It is a portable, cross-platform command line tool that makes use of modern and secure cryptographic algorithms.
-It aims to be a mixture of age and Minisign in order to provide a simple, user friendly alternative to GPG.
+It aims to be a mixture of age and Minisign in terms of functionality to provide a simple, user friendly alternative to GPG.

 The latest version is v3.0.3.
 Here are the pre-built binaries:

-For integrity checking instructions, please see the Installation page.
+For instructions on verifying the signatures, please see the Installation page.

 You can find the source code on GitHub.